XiaoyanHe0713/Minimum_Volume_Enclosing_Ellipsoid_Problem/README.md

 The file `MinVolEllipsoid.m` is the function that solves the MVEE problem by SeDuMi, the file `Khachiyan.m` is the function that solves the MVEE problem by Khachiyan's algorithm iteratively, and the file `MVEE_SeDuMi.m` and `MVEE_Khachiyan.m` are the scripts that demo the two methods respectively for 3-dimensional data and plot the results.

+## Acknowledgement
+We would like to thank Professor [Jiawang Nie](https://mathweb.ucsd.edu/~njw/) for his guidance and support throughout the project and the composition of the academic report.
+If you are intersted in optimization, please check out Professor Nie's new book "Moment and Polynomial Optimization" at https://mathweb.ucsd.edu/~njw/bkmposiam23.html.